 To let your upper body absorb the impact of riding instead of your spine, try to keep your arm bent slightly when riding.
-Do not fully extend your leg when on the downward stroke, your sit should be just the right height, so your knees have a little bend to them.
+Do not fully extend your leg when on the downward stroke, your seat should be just the right height, so your knees have a little bend to them.

 On top of the stroke, the knees should have an angle of no less than 90 degrees.
 This is kinder to your lower back.